zzonyo/trust-docs-test/source/index.html.md

 - It is suggested to read HTTP Header `X-HB-RateLimit-Requests-Remain` and `X-HB-RateLimit-Requests-Expire` to get the remaining count of request and the expire time for current rate limit time window, then you can adjust the API access rate dynamically.

+- The overall access rate, from all API keys under same UID, to single endpoint, shouldn’t exceed the rate limit applied on that endpoint.

 ### Market

 **Market data**